18F/dashboard/README.md

 `.about.yml` in each one of them, and note the project's main repo in the `parent:` field.

+The info below under "Installing" is *not* required to update a repo's `.about.yml` file.

 Updates may take a few days to post to the public site, so reach out to the `#outreach` team on Slack if there's any urgency.